 Each year, Congress determines whether or not SWG will be apportioned and a state's share of SWG may change.
 And, because most other conservation funding is also grant-related, these sources are variable and insecure each year.
 In Fiscal Year 2011, SWG was reduced to near 2001 levels.
-TWW, now a coalition of more than 6,000 organizations, continues to strive for stable conservation funding.85
+TWW, now a coalition of more than 6,000 organizations, continues to strive for stable conservation funding.100

-Non-game species and habitats which provide key functions in every ecoregion and which also generate \$\frac{\text{millions}}{\text{ in recreational economic drivers are dependent on annual fluctuating (State Wildlife Grant) and diminishing (Landowner Incentive Program) allocations, dedicated-but-few federal and state policy makers' support, and conservation grants through non-governmental organizations (which rely on charitable contributions, ever-fluctuating with economic swings).
-Conservation incentive programs (like Conservation Reserve Program) struggle to be comparable with other economic drivers - subsidies, crop insurance, and competitive markets - in a longer-term framework.
+Non-game species and habitats which provide key functions in every ecoregion and which also generate millions of dollars in recreational economic drivers are dependent on conservation actions supported by annually fluctuating and diminishing (e.g. State Wildlife Grant, Horned Lizard License Plate, Landowner Incentive Program) funds, dedicated-but-few federal and state policy makers' support, and conservation grants through non-governmental organizations (which rely on charitable contributions, ever-fluctuating with economic swings).
+Conservation incentive programs (like the Farm Bill's EQIP, WHIP, Conservation Reserve Program) struggle to remain competitive with other economic drivers - subsidies, crop insurance, and production markets - in a longer-term framework.
 Habitat improvement, species restoration, recovery and resiliency are long-term investments.
 In Texas, non-game conservation activities are primarily supported by non-governmental organizations, universities, and a few state programs.
 Although the state has a very active and dedicated non-game program, the state budget for such activities is miniscule by comparison to game and other recreation programs.
-Dedicated, consistent, directed and new funding sources are needed to gain ground in conservation practice.
+Dedicated, consistent, and directed funding sources are needed to hold and gain ground in conservation practice and to make progress toward preventing species' listings and downlisting currently listed species.

 Ask any conservation program practitioner - funding is always less than what we hope for; however, increasingly, funding must be accompanied by demonstrated effectiveness.
-Any activity can use money;

-85 Teaming With Wildlife.
-2011.
-Wildlife Conservation Funding.. http://www.teaming.com/funding/ conservation practice must be able to demonstrate that what it buys with the money makes progress toward a definitive conservation goal (or, if not, why not).
+Any activity can use money; conservation practice must be able to demonstrate that what it buys with the money makes progress toward a definitive conservation goal (or, if not, why not).